MERLCenter/MERL-Center-public/Contributing.md

   - 1.1.
 The aspect ratio of featured images will be retained
   - 1.2.
 Larger photos (more than 1000 x 1000 px) may appear blurry
   - 1.3.
 If there is no featured image listed, the default MERL Center logo will appear on the website
 2. Use a descriptive title for your image using lowercase (no caps) and no spaces.
 Use -dashes- if you need to separate words in the image file name.
+Example: this-is-my-image-file.png

 ### Adding Images to Your Learning Content
 1. Click on the Code tab at the top of the screen